timothyh/mochad-mqtt/README.md

 MQTT gateway to/from X10 devices using Mochad

-More information in Mochad https://sourceforge.net/p/mochad/code/ci/master/tree/
+More information about Mochad https://sourceforge.net/p/mochad/code/ci/master/tree/